"Prognosis? It's about six months. I'm sorry."

 Interview with special guest Dori Martini of kindlycare.com.
 Check out the great tips and resources for finding the right caregiver for you or your loved ones.

-Symon is a real estate investor, licensed broker and business consultant based out of Los Angeles CA.
+I am a real estate and startup business consultant based out of Los Angeles CA.

-Previously, he was Head of Marketing Analytics at the Panda Restaurant Group after first serving as a senior financial analyst leading real estate and new store underwriting efforts.
+Previously, I was Head of Marketing Analytics at the Panda Restaurant Group after first serving as a senior financial analyst leading real estate and new store underwriting efforts.

-Prior to that, he led acquisitions efforts on over $400M in commercial real estate investments at a private equity real estate fund.
+Prior to that, I worked on over $400M in commercial real estate investments at a private equity real estate fund.
+Before that, I worked as a manager of a global M&A unit for a Fortune 80 company.

-Symon graduated Magna Cum Laude in Computer Engineering and Economics from UC Irvine and holds an MBA from Stanford University.
+I graduated Magna Cum Laude in Computer Engineering and Economics from UC Irvine and hold an MBA from Stanford University.